ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/H-23.PNG)

     ![alt tag](./images/H-24.PNG)

+    >**NOTE:** Before you can save the Release pipeline, Azure DevOps will prompt you to secure the Azure SQL Connection String variable.
+Click on the **lock** symbol (column header) to secure all variables.

     In Azure DevOps Services, each **Stage** in a release pipeline represents a deployment target.
 A deployment target in turn represents an application platform (PaaS service) hosted in a given region.
 AKS is used as the PaaS service in this project.
 It is worth mentioning that with Azure DevOps Services, applications can also be easily deployed on **Azure App Service** PaaS.